Information Technology Analyst, Senior

 - Perform computer programming activities when necessary.

-- Coordinate computer information system activities with users and software hardware vendors, as required; assist in the assessment of output requirements, data processing schedules, volume of transaction data and other factors to determine the level and type of computer information system support required.
+- Coordinate computer information system activities with users and software and hardware vendors, as required; assist in the assessment of output requirements, data processing schedules, volume of transaction data and other factors to determine the level and type of computer information system support required.

-- Analyze, assess and solve technical problems by assessing internal resources and capacity and determining need for external assistance; contact and oversee appropriate external technical support.
+- Analyze, assess and solve technical problems by assessing internal resources and capacity, and determining need for external assistance; contact and oversee appropriate external technical support.

 - Build and maintain positive working relationships with co-workers, other city employees and the public using principles of good customer service.

 - Maintain confidentiality of ALL records and information including but not limited to personnel file or medical records, all performance related information such as reviews, reprimands, grievances, disciplinary actions, etc., as well as information relating to the collective bargaining process.

 - Principles, procedures, practices, techniques and methods pertaining to modern information technology systems.
 In addition to advanced knowledge of information technology operations, must have specialized knowledge in: systems analysis and design, project management and implementation, and application programming.

 - Principles and practices of selection, development, testing, integration, cataloging, maintenance and support of application program components.